 Shincha (新茶・しんちゃ) refers to the first Japanese tea harvest of the year.
-Rather than other types of tea—green tea, oolongs, and blacks—which refer to their processing, shincha is simply a label for the first harvest, more a cultural tradition than a style of tea.
-Shincha is always made into a green tea and almost exclusively a sencha.
+Rather than other categories of tea (green tea, oolongs, black tea, etc), which refer to their processing styles, shincha is simply a cultural label representing the first harvest of the year.
+Shincha is always made into green tea and almost exclusively made as a sencha.

 What Shincha Tastes Like

 Verdantly bright and crafted to commemorate the feeling of spring, shinchas are known for their fresh, grassy flavors and floral aromatics.
 As the first tea picked in the year, shincha leaves are ripe with amino acids that had accumulated throughout the fall and winter months.
 These fatty acids develop the natural, characteristically sweet flavors of shinchas.
 The fatty acids found in shinchas are especially volatile and will evaporate within a few months, even if the tea is properly stored.
 It is always best to drink shincha when it is fresh.

 The harvest begins in southern and warmer areas such as Kagoshima.
 Harvest periods move up the islands of Japan as warmer weather follows, similar to cherry blossom viewing throughout March and April.
 In Japanese tradition, drinking tea picked on the 88th day of spring is the most delicious and auspicious, ensuring health the rest of the year.
 Because of its popularity nationwide, shinchas sell out within a few weeks and rarely get exported outside of Japan.

 Tea gardens in early spring throughout Shizuoka, Japan.

 To achieve their characteristic flavor profiles, shinchas are steamed for shorter amounts of time and contain more moisture in their final form.
 This also means they will go stale faster than other teas—producers only prepare a small portion of their harvest as shincha, and they are only sold a few months in the year.